 A short period of work is allowed under controlled conditions, at the Headmistress's discretion.
-However, if an 'enhanced disclosure' is delayed, a Head may allow the member of staff to commence work:
+However, if an 'enhanced disclosure' is delayed, a Headmistress may allow the member of staff to commence work:

-Without confirming the appointment;

-- After a satisfactory check of the barred list if the person will be working in regulated activity and all other relevant checks (including any appropriate prohibition checks) having been completed satisfactorily; - Provided that the DBS application has been made in advance; - With appropriate safeguards taken (for example, loose supervision); - Safeguards reviewed at least every two weeks by the Headmistress and member of staff; - The person in question is informed what these safeguards are; and - It is recommended, but not a requirement, that a note is added to the single central register and evidence kept of the measures put in place.
+- without confirming the appointment; - after a satisfactory check of the barred list if the person will be working in regulated activity and all other relevant checks (including any appropriate prohibition checks) having been completed satisfactorily; - provided that the DBS application has been made in advance; - with appropriate safeguards taken (for example, loose supervision); - safeguards reviewed at least every two weeks by the Headmistress and member of staff; - the person in question is informed what these safeguards are; and - it is recommended, but not a requirement, that a note is added to the Single Central Register record ("SCR") and evidence kept of the measures put in place.

 The DBS do not issue Disclosure Certificates to employers; therefore, applicants should bring their Certificate to the HR Manager (before they commence work or any project involving regulated activity).
-The certificate will be recorded in the Single Central Record ("SCR") though copies will not be retained for longer than six months in line with data protection legislation.
+The certificate will be recorded in the SCR though copies will not be retained for longer than six months in line with data protection legislation.